ScrappyHub/rooted-platform/docs/ROOTED_TAXONOMY_CANONICAL.md

 19. PUBLIC_SAFETY
 20. RESEARCH_PLANNING

-✅ Every vertical in the 20-vertical ROOTED roadmap maps directly to at least one of these groups.
+✅ Every vertical in the 20-vertical ROOTED roadmap maps to at least one of these groups.

 ---

-## 5. Cross-Vertical Experiences — `experience_types` (LOCKED)
+## 5️⃣ Cross-Vertical Experiences — `experience_types` (LOCKED)

-Canonical Experience Types:
+Canonical experience types:

 - FARM_TOUR
 - HARVEST_DAY